 Until it was all ripped away from me overnight.

 When I was 22, believing that my parents would love me unconditionally, I confided in them that I was dating someone of the same gender, and that I intended to spend the rest of my life with her.
 They persuaded me to leave her, but I told them firmly that I couldn’t do so; I was happy, and I valued happiness above everything else.
 My parents couldn’t bear the shame and humiliation of their beloved daughter “turning gay”, and tormented me emotionally for years on end.

 First, my parents demanded that I return the quarter of a million dollars in stocks that they had given me.
 Since it was already mine, I (technically) didn’t have to return the money.
 But I did return it – every single cent of that money.
 Losing all that money didn’t hurt that much; the emotional torment from two of the people I had loved most in the world was a million times more heart-breaking.

 Next, I was taken off my parents’ wills as a beneficiary.
 In addition to that, I was also told that I was no longer fit to run their empire in the future.
-After my parents took away everything, they cast me out.
-They looked at me like I was some pitiful, wounded animal on the streets, and asked me this one question that still sends chills down my spine – “Are you sure that kind of happiness is worth losing everything?”
+After my parents took away everything, they looked at me like I was some pitiful, wounded animal, and asked me this one question that still sends chills down my spine – “Are you sure that kind of happiness is worth losing everything?”